-In order to encourage, recognise, and support writing that engages audiences in critical and contemporary issues in design writing, the Design History Society has initiated a new writing prize.
-Running for the first time in 2017, this is open to scholars, researchers, critics, practitioners and educators within and outside the Society who demonstrate a commitment to furthering the work of critical debate in design through writing.
+In order to encourage, recognise, and support writing that engages audiences in critical and contemporary issues in design writing, the Design History Society initiated a new writing prize in 2017.
+Running for the second time in 2018, this prize is open to scholars, researchers, critics, practitioners and educators within and outside the Society who demonstrate a commitment to furthering the work of critical debate in design through writing.
 The aim of the Design Writing Prize, in addition to promoting and celebrating excellent new work, is to advocate writing as a necessary and creative practice for communicating ideas related to design.
-In this vein, entries that include a variety of modes, such as essays, interviews, reviews or editorial commentary are welcome, and can either be published works or in manuscript phase.
-Critic, writer, curator and Professor of Design and Visual Culture at the University of Reading, Rick Poynor - founder of Eye, co-founder of Design Observer and regular contributor to Creative Review and Print, among other publications - will be the guest judge for the inaugural 2017 Design Writing Prize.
+In this vein, entries that include a variety of modes such as essays, interviews, reviews or editorial commentary are welcome and can either be published works or in manuscript phase.

 - A cash award of £150 given by the Design History Society

-- One year's membership to the Design History Society (including a subscription to the Journal of Design History and eligibility to apply for further grants and awards)
+- One year's membership to the Design History Society (includes subscription to the Journal of Design History and eligibility to apply for further grants and awards)

-Winners of the DHS Design Writing Prize and the Student Essay Prize are announced at the annual DHS Conference.
+Winners of the Design Writing Prize are announced at the Annual DHS Conference.
 All authors are informed of the competition results in late July.

 Essay Competition Requirements: